 - b.
 Physical Damage Disaster Loan is an SBA loan available in areas with a federal disaster declaration.
 These loan applications are made directly through the SBA's website.
 These loans are available to nonprofits as well as small businesses which have suffered physical losses in a disaster, such as real property repairs.
 Find more information here.
 In limited circumstances the SBA may declare a disaster declaration (Agency Declaration) when a disaster does not rise to the level of a federal disaster declaration. - c.
-SBA Loan Abatement: Existing SBA disaster loans approved prior to 2020 in regular servicing status as of March 1, 2020, received an automatic deferment of principal and interest payments through December 31, 2020.
-This initial deferment period was subsequently extended through March 31, 2021.
-An additional 12-month deferment of principal and interest payments will be automatically granted to these borrowers.
-Borrowers resumed their regular payment schedule with the payment immediately preceding March 31, 2022, unless the borrower voluntarily continues to make payments while on deferment.
-It is important to note that the interest will continue to accrue on the outstanding balance of the loan throughout the duration of the deferment.
-More information can be found here. - d.
 Mitigation Assistance Loan Increase: An SBA loan that allows you to increase your SBA disaster assistance loan by up to 20% of your verified physical damage to make mitigation improvements.
 Borrowers generally have two years after their loan approval to request an increase for higher rebuilding costs, code-required upgrades, or mitigation.
 More information can be found here.